 Michigan’s Best One Day Conference!

-The Rochester Writers’ Conference began in 2008 when founder & organizer, Michael Dwyer, saw a want and a need for professional development in the Southeast Michigan area for new, working and published writers.
-The first event was held at Rochester College and was then moved to Oakland University in 2010.
+The Rochester Writers’ Conference began in 2008 when founder & organizer, Michael Dwyer, saw a want and a need for professional development in the Southeast Michigan area for new, working, and published writers.
+The first and second events were held at Rochester College and then moved to Oakland University in 2010.

-The Annual Fall Event in October is a traditional writers’ conference for fiction and non-fiction writers with a variety of genres presented in Lecture, Workshop and Panel Discussion formats.
-Your writing is a business – professional development will help writers and authors succeed with their writing goals.
-The Fall Conference became a virtual event for 2020 and 2021 with plans to return to an in-person event in 2022.
+The Annual Fall Event in October is a traditional writers’ conference for fiction and non-fiction writers with a variety of genres presented in Lecture, Workshop, and Panel Discussion formats.
+Writing is a business – professional development will help writers and authors succeed with their writing goals.
+The Fall Conference became a virtual event for 2020 & 2021, and returned to an in person event in 2022.

 The Annual Spring Event began in 2014 and was put on hold in 2020.
 It is more of a focused approach – topic, genre, business – that changes every year.
 Look for it’s return in 2023.